xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 	  status: {}
       ```
 6. Using labels
-It is also possible to use a more targeted approach than NodeName through the use of NodeSelectors, the approach is similar but, instead of a direct node we will make use of Kubernetes labels to identify our desired target.
+It is also possible to use a more targeted approach than `nodeName` through the use of NodeSelectors, the approach is similar but, instead of a direct node we will make use of Kubernetes labels to identify our desired target.
 For awareness as a comparison.
 View the available node labels as follows -

 ```bash
 kubectl describe node/worker-1 | more